TicketsBot/docs/src/premium/whitelabel-setup-guide.md

 # Whitelabel Setup Guide
-Thanks for purchasing whitelabel and support us!
+Thanks for purchasing whitelabel and supporting us!

-Please follow this guide **very carefully**, if you skip a single step, nothing will work - you've been warned.
+Please follow this guide **very carefully**.
+If you skip a single step, nothing will work - you've been warned.
 The process should not take more than 10 minutes, and will only need to be done once.

 ## Link Patreon Account
 If you haven't done so already, you'll need to link your Patreon and Discord accounts on [this page](https://www.patreon.com/settings/apps).

-Patreon have a longer guide on how to do this [here](https://support.patreon.com/hc/en-us/articles/212052266-Get-my-Discord-role).
+Patreon has a longer guide on how to do this [here](https://support.patreon.com/hc/en-us/articles/212052266-Get-my-Discord-role).

 ## Create A Bot
 Next, we'll need to create your custom bot that Tickets will run under.